Creative Uses for Motorola Two-Way Radios

 Motorola has definitely cornered the two-way radio market.
 They offer several lines of TWRs, and each has its own strengths and ideal uses.
 But in each category, there may be hidden uses that might suit you.
 Let’s take a look at their most popular models.

 Surprise Birthday Parties

 Have you ever had a surprise birthday party ruined because the guest of honor arrived too early or too late?
 You’re trying to call the guest’s handler (usually a daughter or son, mother or dad) only to be blocked by a weak phone signal or someone not answering their phone.
 Meanwhile, another party planner is trying to round up and find wandering guests.
-Why not use a CLP two way radio?
+Why not use a two way radio?
 The handler can buzz you when the guest is close or if there is an unexpected delay (talk in code so the guest doesn’t suspect anything).

 I experienced the nightmare of planning a retirement dinner once.
 We lost the caterer.
-A good use for these CLP two-ways is to make sure everyone involved in the big night is connected via radio.
+A good use for two-ways is to make sure everyone involved in the big night is connected via radio.
 This way, you can find out where the florist went, what the caterer is up to, and what’s taking the cake so long to arrive.
 These are easy enough to operate so that almost everyone can use them.
 If event planning is your gig, you should definitely invest in at least one pair of two-way radios.

 Large-Scale Family Reunions